 After the completion of the unique Second Leipzig Cycle, Bach appears to have written no new cantatas for the two months from late May to late July 1725.
 Just what music he used for the services is unknown.
-It would not be surprising however, if he had taken a short sabbatical break considering the rate at which he had been composing towards the end of that cycle; eight cantatas in four weeks!
-Beginning again with C 168, considered by some to be the first work of the Third Cycle, he composed approximately one church cantata a month until the Christmas season of 1725, at which time he temporarily resumed a more regular and intense pattern of composition.
+It would not be surprising however, if he had taken a short sabbatical break considering the rate at which he had been composing over the previous two years, and particularly towards the end of that cycle; eight cantatas in four weeks!
+Beginning again with C 168, considered by some to be the first work of a Third Cycle, he composed approximately one church cantata a month until the Christmas season of 1725, at which time he temporarily resumed a more regular pattern of composition.

-It follows that whilst we know that Bach composed a dozen additional chorale/fantasia cantatas after May 1725, there is no certainty that all, or indeed any of them should be considered a part of the second cycle.
+It follows that whilst we know that Bach composed a dozen additional chorale/fantasia cantatas after May 1725, there is no absolute certainty they should be considered a part of the second cycle.
 Furthermore, after the mid 1730s Bach seems to have lost interest in the intellectual and musical demands of the genre and wrote no more of them.

 Perhaps he felt that he had fully exploited the possibilities of the chorale cantata.
 It is also likely that, with the exception of the large scale religious works such as the Passions and the B minor Mass, he had become less interested in the composition of ′well regulated′ music for the church.
 Certainly it was the case that he was less inclined to produce it at such a frenetic rate.
 Or perhaps he simply felt that he had achieved exactly what he had aspired to and thus moved on to other ventures.

-But whatever the reasons, it is undeniable that these last dozen works rank amongst his highest achievements and are as much worthy of scrutiny and attention as those from the second cycle.
+But whatever the reasons, it is undeniable that these last dozen works rank amongst his highest achievements and are as much worthy of scrutiny and attention as the earlier ones from the second cycle.

 The range of techniques and musical invention that may be found in these late works is quite remarkable.
 Bach was never a man to work to a formula, even one that appeared to be so well established by that block of forty chorale/fantasias from 1724-5.
-If one came across these last dozen works without first becoming familiar with their predecessors, one might be forgiven for assuming that he had just discovered a new genre, the possibilities and potential of which were equally novel, exciting and stimulating.
-Their scope ranges from C 192 (chapter 53), a three movement work apparently derived from the concerto structure, to the delicate chamber cantata C 9 (chapter 58).
+If one came across any of these last dozen works without first becoming familiar with their predecessors, one might be forgiven for assuming that s/he had just discovered a new genre, the possibilities and potential of which were adventurous, novel, exciting and stimulating.
+Their scope ranges from C 192 (chapter 53), a three movement work derived from the concerto structure, to the delicate chamber cantata C 9 (chapter 58).

 The culmination of his achievements in this form may be found in the contrapuntal tour de forces of Cs 14 and 80, compositions that look forward to the work of his last decade.
 One of the best known and most perennially popular of all church compositions C 140 (chapter 55) may also be found in this late collection.